tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 push
 : In Git, when you want to update the origin with the latest updates from your local copy, you make `git push`.
 Your updates will bring origin back into sync with your local copy.
 See [https://git-scm.com/docs/git-push](https://git-scm.com/docs/git-push).

+Query string parameters
+: Parameters that appear in the query string of the endpoint, after the `?`.

 RAML
 : Stands REST API Modeling Language and is similar to OpenAPI specifications.
 RAML is backed by Mulesoft, a commercial API company, and uses a more YAML-based syntax in the specification.See [RAML tutorial](pubapis_raml.html) in this course or [RAML](https://raml.org/).